hashintel/hash/packages/engine/README.md

 > Note: JSON Objects have fields/members specified by [key]/[value] pairs.
 To avoid confusion between behavior _keys_ and the _keys_ in JSON Objects, we will be referring to the pairs as members or fields.

-`"keys"` is a dictionary of state fields, every key corresponds to a field.
-Each field requires at least two keys: `"type"` and `"nullable"`.
-Depending on `"type"` other keys may be required.
+`"keys"` is a JSON object where each [key]/[value] pair is [behavior key name]/[behavior key specification] .
+The behavior key specification is a JSON object with at least two required members, `"type"` and `"nullable"`.
+Depending on `"type"` other members may be required.
 We support the following `"type"` values:

 - **`"any"`**: Can be any datatype (when performance becomes a concern, a specific data-type should be preferred)
 - **`"number"`**: A 64 bit floating point number